Teaching English for Academic Purposes: Tips, Resources and More

 Give them a heads-up by practicing with actual lectures while they’re still in your EAP class.
-You can find plenty of lectures on YouTube from actual professors such as this intro to psychology class.
+You can find plenty of lectures on YouTube from actual professors.
+Just put “university lecture” in the search box.

 You can even access free lectures from well-known universities like Yale and Harvard online.
 Play them for your students and then use them to practice taking notes, for listening comprehension and for research assignments.

 Open Culture also offers links to over 1200 online courses students can listen to for free.

 4. Give assignments similar to those students will receive in college.

 It’s never too early to start giving college-like assignments to EAP students.
 Whenever possible, give them assignments similar to those they’ll receive in their educations to come.

 Have students write research papers, read entire novels or complete projects in student groups.
 After students have practiced with assignments in their EAP classes, they’ll be more successful when they receive the same types of assignments in their college courses.